 In Spain, the summer officially starts with the night of Mr San Juan.
-Historically speaking, I have no idea about the origins of this festival or if it means anything significant.
-What I do know, however, is that it´s a great event to spend the night on the beach, let your hair down and go swimming under the moon and stars.
+Historically speaking, I have no idea about the origins of this festival, or if it means anything significant.
+However, what I do know is that, not only is it a great event to spend the night on the beach, but it also is the perfect opportunity to let your hair down and go swimming under the moon and stars.

 Sur in English reports: